ajCastiglione/launch-list-frontend/README.md

 <li>Ability to view all users</li>
 <li>CRUD abilities panel for superadmin</li>
 <li>Update User schema on server to include username space and other customizable poritions as needed</li>
+<li>Add ability to update password</li>
+<li>Let users select which type of lists they want, whether it be for websites or something else.
+Will need to keep the same flow as existing style otherwise i'll have to redevelop a shit load</li>
 </ol>